skip to content

 Getting ready for the work

-The Stirling Building is being vacated to allow internal surveys to be undertaken from Easter Term 2025 before the full building project starts.
+The Stirling Building has been vacated to allow internal surveys and enabling works to be undertaken before the full building project starts.

 Changes to access